MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/design/spatial-mapping.md

 An important caveat here's that when an application infers distance from direction (for example by doing a raycast along the user's gaze direction to find the nearest spatial surface), this must yield results that the user can reliably predict.
 Otherwise, the user will lose their sense of control and this can quickly become frustrating.
 One method that helps with this is to do multiple raycasts instead of just one.
 The aggregate results should be smoother and more predictable, less susceptible to influence from transient 'outlier' results (as can be caused by rays passing through tiny holes or hitting small bits of geometry that the user isn't aware of).
 Aggregation or smoothing can also be performed over time; for example, you can limit the maximum speed at which a hologram can vary in distance from the user.
 Simply limiting the minimum and maximum distance value can also help, so the hologram being moved doesn't suddenly fly away into the distance or come crashing back into the user's face.

 Applications can also use the shape and direction of surfaces to guide hologram placement.
 A holographic chair shouldn't penetrate through walls and should sit flush with the floor even if it's slightly uneven.
-This kind of functionality would likely rely upon the use of physics collisions rather than just raycasts, however similar concerns will apply.
+This kind of functionality would likely rely upon the use of physics collisions rather than raycasts, however similar concerns will apply.
 If the hologram being placed has many small polygons that stick out, like the legs on a chair, it may make sense to expand the physics representation of those polygons to something wider and smoother so that they're more able to slide over spatial surfaces without snagging.

 At its extreme, user input can be simplified away entirely and spatial surfaces can be used to do entirely automatic hologram placement.
 For example, the application could place a holographic light-switch somewhere on the wall for the user to press.
 The same caveat about predictability applies doubly here; if the user expects control over hologram placement, but the application doesn't always place holograms where they expect (if the light-switch appears somewhere that the user can't reach), then this will be a frustrating experience.
 It can actually be worse to do automatic placement that requires user correction some of the time, than to just require the user to always do placement themselves; because successful automatic placement is *expected*, manual correction feels like a burden!